caiks/WBOT02/README.md

 The constructor then creates the active structure.
 In this case, the structure consists of a single active with cumulative *slice size* and topology.
 The active has a single underlying `HistoryRepa`, which is updated by *events* generated from the frame records.
 That is, the *substrate* is just the record cells and a scale *variable*.

+If `model_initial` is set, the *slice*-representation map and the active are loaded from their respective files.

-Having constructed the actor a separate thread is started to run the active *induce* at regular intervals.
+Having constructed the actor a separate thread is started to run the active induce at regular intervals, if the `no_induce` flag is not set.
 Lastly, the constructor starts a `QTimer` to run the `Win006::act` callback.

+The `Win006` destructor is called when the user closes the window.
+It writes the *slice*-representation map to a `.rep` file.
+It then signals the induce to terminate and waits for the induce thread to finish.
+It then dumps the active.
+After deleting the widgets it quits.

 `Win006::act` is called at regular intervals according to the `interval` parameter.
 In the example *models* below, the interval is usually 40 ms, or 25 FPS.
 The act time is calculated and substracted from the next pause so that there are regular intervals; the actors can then be considered continuous when we later come to consider temporal *levels* and *slice* topologies.
 If the act time exceeds the interval, the act is run again immediately with an optional warning.
-If the number of records taken (the length of the scale list) is four or more, i.e. over 100 records per second, then we often see act warnings and lagging *induce*, depending on the available compute.
-So, to prevent the *induce* lags, later versions of the actor will have to consider either having fewer *events* per second, or introducing discontinuities, i.e. having occasional large pauses between consecutive acts.
+If the number of records taken (the length of the scale list) is four or more, i.e. over 100 records per second, then we often see act warnings and lagging induce, depending on the available compute.
+So, to prevent the induce lags, later versions of the actor will have to consider either having fewer *events* per second, or introducing discontinuities, i.e. having occasional large pauses between consecutive acts.

 `Win006::act` first checks to see if the terminate flag is set.
 Then, if `event_maximum` if set, it checks to see if the event id exceeds it.
 In either case, it stops acting.